jRydell/Eat/README.md

 ## Run on Your Device or Emulator

-- Press a to open the app on Android.
+- Press 'a' to open the app on Android.
-- Press i to open the app on iOS.
+- Press 'i' to open the app on iOS.
-- Press w to open the app on the web.
+- Press 'w' to open the app on the web.

 ## Usage